Teradata/developer-resources/docs/fabric/first-use-case.md

 To write the created table to OneLake, we will append the target lakehouse name to the front of the table.

 Add the destination lakehouse followed by a period, “AIUnlimited_Demo.”, to the front of “Customer_ID_Group,” the table being created.
-The “CREATE OTF TABLE” expression is used by AI Unlimited to write a delta lake or Iceberg table and is necessary when writing to OneLake.
+The “CREATE OTF TABLE” expression is used by AI Unlimited to write a Delta lake or Iceberg table and is necessary when writing to OneLake.

 ![ImgNewTable](./new-table.svg)